tamarakaufler/go-files-watcher/README.md

-# go-files-watcher
-Go implementation of a daemon to watch for changed files

 # Synopsis

-This is an implementation of a daemon for montoring files changes and running a command when change is detected.
+Go implementation of a daemon for montoring file changes and running a command when change is detected.

 The configurable options are:
             default